 How long does it take to work?

 You’ll spend the first few days of each Blincyto cycle* in the hospital.
 This allows your doctor to monitor you for serious side effects from the drug.
+You may also need to stay in a hospital if you stop and then restart Blincyto treatment.

 When your hospital stay is complete, you’ll continue receiving Blincyto infusions in a clinic or at home.
 Your infusions will be controlled by a portable device called an infusion pump.
 A healthcare professional will adjust the settings of the pump to make sure you’re receiving the correct dose.

 If your infusion pump stops working properly, tell the healthcare professional immediately.
 Don’t try to adjust the settings of your pump.
-If you do, you could accidentally give yourself too much or too little of Blincyto.
+If you do, you could accidentally give yourself too much or too little Blincyto.

 When it’s administered